Dealing with difficult feelings

 LISTEN TO YOUR CLUES

 Everyone has ups and downs, these are part of life.
+Research also shows that negative body image can lead to low mood and vice versa.
 If we’re feeling down, we might be more likely to compare ourselves to others and feel we are not ‘good enough’, we may find day-to-day tasks more challenging or we may find that we are not thinking clearly or sleeping well.
 Our tendency may be to become frustrated or annoyed and to push ourselves harder, this is not helpful and may lead us to feeling worse overall.

 A more helpful response is to become aware of the clues that you are not in good form and to make a conscious choice to go easy on yourself at this time.
 Consider how you could be kinder to yourself and take time to acknowledge your strengths, perhaps considering the pressures which may have led to your current mood.
 Try to show yourself the same kindness you would extend to a good friend, allow yourself to slow down so you can consider the steps you need to take to look after yourself properly and give yourself some much needed self-care at this time.